true-happiness/true-happiness.github.io/_posts/2015-08-24-why_true_happiness.markdown

 <!-- We believe in making the world better and more efficient through technology.
 But even if we all have the best and latest technology in our hands, would that give us world peace?
  -->
 We have poured billions of dollars into bettering our education system but does giving humans more power and skills without teaching them how to excecise that power lead us toward world peace?
-Or will there be an exploitation of power like Theodore Roosevelt once stated:
+Or will it creates more exploitation of power like Theodore Roosevelt once stated:

 <blockquote>A man who has never gone to school may steal from a freight car; but if he has a university education, he may steal the whole railroad."</blockquote>

-As long as people today still seeks happiness by "taking" rather than "giving", there will be no peace in this world.
+As long as people today still seek happiness by "taking" rather than "giving", there will be no peace in this world.

-As long as people today still seeks happiness in being more power for themselves more than for the benefits of all, there will be no peace in this world.
+As long as people today still seek happiness in being more powerful only for themselves more than for the benefits of all, there will be no peace in this world.

-As long as people today still seeks happiness only for their own riches without any regards for others or the environment, there will be no peace in this world.
+As long as people today still seek happiness only for their own riches without any regards for others or the environment, there will be no peace in this world.

-As long as people today still seeks happiness in taking advantage of others, there will be no peace in this world.
+As long as people today still seek happiness in taking advantage of others, there will be no peace in this world.

-<h2>World Peace is Not Possible Without True Happiness.</h2>
+<h2>World Peace is Not Possible Without True Happiness</h2>

 There is a world difference between what happiness and True Happiness is. <strong>Happiness is achieved by fulfilling our desire.
 True Happiness is achieved by overcoming it.</strong> True Happiness is about giving.
 Happiness is mostly about taking.
 True Happiness is not dependent on anything.
-Happiness is always depend on something.
-Happiness is relative happiness.
-True Happiness is absolute happiness.
+Happiness is always dependant on something.
+Happiness is relative.
+True Happiness is absolute.
 Happiness needs to be satisfied.
 True Happiness is the state of already being satisfied.
 Happiness is a chasing.
 True Happiness is that of a coming home.

-The problem with happiness is that <strong>happiness could be attained in any ways imaginable</strong> from taking our kids to dinner, sacrificing our lives for others, stealing billions of dollars, getting a tattoo, and so on.
+<strong>Happiness could be attained in any ways imaginable</strong> from taking our kids to dinner, sacrificing our lives for others, stealing billions of dollars, getting a tattoo, and so on.
 By <a href="/2015/06/01/what_is_happiness/">definition</a>, happiness is a match between what we want from reality and what reality is.
 No where does the definition of happiness tells us what to want or what we should change the reality into.
-Its only requirement is for us is to match the reality with our want in order to produce happiness.
-This therefore leave us with a freedom to want anything.
+Its only requirement is for us to match the reality with our want in order to produce happiness.
+This, therefore, left us with a freedom to want anything.

-Despite the nebulous nature of happiness, happiness could still be generalized into 3 main types.
+Despite the nebulous nature of happiness, happiness can be generalized into 3 main types.

 1. Happiness for oneself.